Radish Microgreen Nutrition: How Good Are Radish Microgreens For You?

 Vitamin A is a group of fat-soluble retinoids, including retinol, retinal, and retinyl esters.

-It plays a crucial role in multiple body functions, including developing and maintaining healthy bones and teeth, soft tissues, skin, and mucous membranes.
+It is crucial in multiple bodily functions, including developing and maintaining healthy bones and teeth, soft tissues, skin, and mucous membranes.

 It is also vital in cellular communication, immune function, vision, and reproduction.

-Retinol converts to retinoic acid, which serves as a hormone-like growth factor for epithelial cells that line the body’s surfaces, including blood vessels and skin.
+Retinol converts to retinoic acid, a hormone-like growth factor for epithelial cells that line the body’s surfaces, including blood vessels and skin.

 Retinol also produces pigmentation in the eyes' retinas.